Zulfen/ZulfChat/README.md

 Learning mainly using Philip Lackner's really useful tutorials.
 Here are some of the code / repos I have referenced to make this:

 https://github.com/raamcosta/compose-destinations/tree/main/sample

+## TODO:
+- Implement a couple of basic modules to interface with an API using Dagger Hilt.
+- Create a shared ViewModel that contains information about UI state.